 As with every job, forensic psychology has its paperwork.
-With 17 years of experience as a psychologist, and five years of experience as a forensic psychologist in Thunder Bay, Dr. Johnston writes many evaluation reports as a part of his duties.
-But Dr. Johnston states that every report he writes will, he hopes, bring his patients closer to resolving long-standing issues and life challenges.
-If you would like to learn more about what a forensic psychologist in Thunder Bay is required to do, or if you need a forensic psychologist to assist you, don’t hesitate to call Dr. Johnston’s office today.
+As a registered Forensic and Correctional Psychologist working in Thunder Bay, Dr. Johnston writes many evaluation reports as a part of his duties.
+And with every report that he writes, he hopes, his patients move closer to resolving long-standing issues and life challenges.

 Get in touch with us

 Contact us today for reliable forensic psychology counselling.